RISE-UNIBAS/humanities_data_benchmark/README.md

 | **Test Benchmarks** | System validation and basic functionality testing ([test_benchmark](benchmarks/test_benchmark/), [test_benchmark2](benchmarks/test_benchmark2/)) |

 ### 1.3.
 How it Works
 The RISE Humanities Data Benchmark is designed to be modular and extensible.
-There is a number of datasets which are submitted to tests and their results are saved.
+There are a number of datasets which are submitted to tests and their results are saved.
-The whole framework, the datasets and the resukts are part of this repository.
+The whole framework, the datasets and the results are part of this repository.

 <img width="2279" height="1206" alt="how-it-works" src="https://github.com/user-attachments/assets/ae3197f1-2ea8-4d5f-bb47-94f0cb0e3a69" />